OWI-Lab/FIRMEST_fatigue_assessment_workshop/README.md

 ## 🧩 Running on Binder

 You can explore and run each notebook interactively using **Binder**, without installing anything locally.
-Each Binder link below will launch **JupyterLab** in your browser and automatically open the corresponding notebook.
+Each Binder link below will launch **classic Jupyter Notebook interface** in your browser and automatically open the corresponding notebook.

 > 💡 It may take a few minutes for Binder to start the first time (it’s building the environment).
 > Once the environment is ready, notebooks will load instantly on subsequent launches.